|

 with a mission to help clean up this beautiful but badly named river.

-Russell Means, an internationally renowned American indigenous activist, sent me the
+American Indigenous activist, sent me the

 following Nov.
 04, 2003 letter of support.
 "To Whom it may Concern: I hereby support